Flashcards for Language Learning

 Once you have made up your mind on the language you want to learn, you will then likely choose a language book, course, lesson or even app.
 Once you have started to learn some words sooner or later you will get to the need (want) to use some sort of flashcard or index card method to help you learn the language - particularly lots of vocabulary.

 There are many very amazing language learning apps, and also some more generic simple ones.
 What you choose or which - plural, since many work well together or at different stages of learning, will depend on many factors.
+There are many great apps where you can create flashcards for language learning including Anki, Quizlet and NoteDex.

 And it's not just traditional languages - flash cards can also be used for learning sign language such as American Sign Language (ASL).